Outline your Novel Fast, Easily and Well with this Simple Story Template

 If you’re a fan of Pride and Prejudice, you’ll know perfectly well that our outline so far still misses out masses of stuff.

 There’s nothing on where the novel is set.
 Or why or how events unfurl.
 It doesn’t say a thing about character relations, why each feels as they do.
 There’s nothing to say on character development, subtleties, supporting cast, and so on.

 And that’s fine to start with.
 It’s actually good.

-If a subplot doesn’t bear on a protagonist’s ability to achieve their goal or goals, that subplot must be deleted or revised – but this template helps you avoid that pitfall in the first place.
+Now that’s interesting stuff, but if a subplot doesn’t bear on a protagonist’s ability to achieve their goal or goals, that subplot must be deleted or revised.
+Luckily, though, our story structure template helps you avoid that pitfall in the first place.

 In fact, here are two rules that you should obey religiously: